 People who are used to working with their hands and exposed to daily farm life despite coming from completely different cultures find it extremely easy to adjust to our daily way of life.

 By experience, after 2 weeks of their stay, people either leave or get used to the place and feel mostly that it has a great and peaceful impact on their soul.
-People who stay longer than one or two months with us often leave as a different person as they arrived and describe that they had reached an inner development or self awareness here.
+People who stay longer than one or two months often leave as a different person as they arrived and describe that they had reached an inner development or self awareness here.

 In general, I need support on various aspects of my busy life in and outside the house.
 Here are some examples: preserving vegetables or fruits for the winter; landscaping and gardening (both for vegetables and for beauty); repairing the very old sandstone walls of the house; sanding old furniture; stacking fire wood, moving building materials.
 As I don't have many animals, the care for them is only a little job.
-Some of the tasks only seasonal or dependent on weather conditions or on their urgency.
+Some of the tasks are only seasonal or dependent on weather conditions or on their urgency.

 In the winter, I would also be happy to have people who are good at needlework, mending old clothes could be also a possible task to do.
 Also artist who know how to paint with acrylic in naturalistic style are welcomed.

-Musicians would also be very, very welcomed as I do not have a TV.
-After working time, I would love to enjoy live music.
+Musicians would also be very, very welcomed as I do not have a TV, after working time, I would love to enjoy live music.
 I play the violin and sometimes like to sing.
 If wished and joyful to all, I offer to free the musicians from other works for their time of playing music for all.